jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

   After some time in 1976 an AT&T co-worker George Coulouris, while working on sabbatical at Queen Mary's college London extended Thompson's editor and added some usability features.
 Continuing the clever hack, he named the editor __em__ meaning *ed for mortals*.
 Editors at this time were designed for display terminals that did not have dedicated ram (expensive at the time).
 The editors only modified a line at a time and were called [Line Editors](https://en.wikipedia.org/wiki/Line_editor "Line Editor").
 Because of slow screens and the high price of memory you had the choice of using line editors or displaying the content of a file.
 Not until the 1980's did the concept of visual editing really catch on as technology made it possible.

   Bill Joy came into the picture out at Berkely.
 He helped make an improved __em__ called __ex__, *em extended*.
 This introduced a new visual mode in edition to the line editor features that everyone was used to.
 This extension to __ex__ was called __visual mode__ or __vi__.
 After one year and the changes in technology __ex__ shifted from being a *line editor* to a *visual editor* primarily.
 Hence in 1979 by the time of the second BSD Unix release, __ex__ was hard linked to permanently launch in __vi__ mode.

-> Joy created vi as a hard link to ex, such that when invoked as vi, ex would automatically start up in its visual mode.
-Thus, vi is not the evolution of ex, vi is ex [^82].
+Thus, vi is not the really the evolution of ex, vi is ex [^82].

 ### Relationship of vi and vim

  In January of 1983 AT&T's UNIX System V adopted __vi__ as their standard editor.
 This put __vi__ in the hands of everyone using commercial Unix from AT&T as well as anyone using BSD Unix--which up to that point meant almost everyone in the commercial world.
 But it was not until June of 1987 that [Stevie](https://en.wikipedia.org/wiki/Stevie_\(text_editor\) "STEVIE") (ST editor for VI enthusiasts), a limited vi clone appeared.
 In early January, 1990, Steve Kirkendall posted a new clone of vi, Elvis, to the Usenet newsgroup comp.os.minix, aiming for a more complete and more faithful clone of vi than Stevie.
 It quickly attracted considerable interest in a number of enthusiast communities[^83].
 Andrew Tanenbaum quickly asked the community to decide one of these two editors to be the vi clone in Minix;[^84] Elvis was chosen, and remains the vi clone for Minix today.

- But at UC Berkeley, Keith Bostic wanted a "bug for bug compatible" replacement for Joy's vi for BSD 4.4 Lite, because the original __vi__ was encumbered by AT&T licensing because Joy had extended Thompson's original code--vi technically belonged to AT&T. Using Kirkendall's Elvis (version 1.8) as a starting point, Bostic created [nvi](https://en.wikipedia.org/wiki/Nvi "nvi"), releasing it in Spring of 1994.[^85] FreeBSD and NetBSD continue to use nvi to this day.
+ But at UC Berkeley, Keith Bostic wanted a "bug for bug compatible" replacement for Joy's vi for BSD 4.4 Lite.
+The original __vi__ code was encumbered by AT&T licensing because Bill Joy had extended Thompson's original code which technically belonged to AT&T. Using Kirkendall's Elvis (version 1.8) as a starting point, Bostic created [nvi](https://en.wikipedia.org/wiki/Nvi "nvi"), releasing it in Spring of 1994.[^85] FreeBSD and NetBSD continue to use nvi to this day.

  In 1991, Bram Moolenaar created a port of __vi__ called __vim__ *vi improved*.
 Vim was created under a GPL compatible free license and it is compatible with the large majority of __vi__ functionality and extends to add some modern features like unlimited undo/redo for example.
-Because of this __vim__ is available for all Linux based systems.
-Some distros link __vim__ to __vi__ replacing it out right.
+Because of this __vim__ is available for all Linux based systems, BSD, Windows, and others.
+Some distros link __vi__ to __vim__ replacing it out right.

-### vi has a Sharp learning curve
+### vi has a Sharp Learning Curve

   Many people will say that the __vi editor__ has a sharp learning curve and not to use it.
 I believe that is a spurious argument.
-Learning to play the guitar is difficult in the beginning but once your have the memory muscle to do it you can become an expert player that can make beatuiful music that few others can.
+Learning to play the guitar is difficult in the beginning but once your have the muscle memory to do it you can become an expert player that can make beatuiful music that few others can.
 The power of __vi editor__ is in the ability to do line editing and visual editing all from the __vi editor__, the ability to search and find, execute internal commands, even use grep and regex for complex pattern matching and replacement from within vi.
 Keeping your fingers on the keyboard constantly moving keeps your fingers and mind occupied.
-Nothing takes more time then to "context" change.
-Use a mouse.
-You will increase in speed and don't abandon it because it is hard.
-You will eventually be working on systems that have no GUI at all (FreeBSD) Ubuntu Server RHEL CentOS Fedora Server you will have to use vi.
+Nothing takes more time then to change "contexts".
+If you use a mouse you knwo what I mean.
+Don't abandon it because it is hard!
+You will eventually be working on systems that have no GUI at all: FreeBSD or Ubuntu Server or RHEL or CentOS you will have to use vi.

 #### vi or vim?